 *notice how I altered the original drawing.
 Don't be scared to make a mess...it will be covered after all!

 *I found a sheet of this glass mini decorative tile at the ReStore and stripped it for a cute border

 *I like to use as many large pieces as I can first and then work my way down to smaller, then smallest pieces.
 Not always...I do find 'perfect pieces' and use them right away too... but large chunks make one feel things are getting done!
 Its psychological...I am not very patient. *smile*

 One has to dig out smaller or sunken pieces sometimes...

 *Still not done 100% with this small room...looking for accents and maybe a large red fake lobster or crab...or green starfish or cool pirate ship.
 I need a large color burst to offset the mass of grey...

 In any case, I hope you enjoyed this journey with me...please pop back in a while and see if I have posted the entire house reno blog.
+It may take time as I work, but it will get done!
 It is been an amazing transformation and nearly done!